Settler of township lots: Lot 26, Conc. 4, Stanhope

 Location: Map point is the approximate location within this irregular, waterfront Lot 26, Conc.
 4 on Maple Lake east of 25th Line.

 Land acquisition: This settler received Lot 26, Conc.
-4 from William D. Fader in 1929 for $1.
-Ontario Land Parcel Register - Stanhope (Image 349).
+4 from son William Duncan Fader in 1929 for $1.
+Ontario Land Parcel Register Index - Stanhope Concession 4 (Image 349).

 Other properties: